 A breathe control gadget must never be misconstructed or abused in a way that it can block the breathe or oxygen supply completely and need a manual operation to enable the oxygen supply in time again before brain damage occurs.
 Because as soon the user of such a gadget waits too long with manually re- enabling his own oxygen supply, he will faint, and as soon he got unconscious, he will not be capable anymore to free his oxygen supply at all, and though within few more minutes he will die.

-(To sado- maso people those may come in mind to play with choking for some kind of torment games or intend to combine extremely breath restricting or fault prone breathe control gadgets with anything bondage- like I therefore can only speak out a serious warning not to attempt this.)
+(To sado- maso people those may come in mind to play with suffocation for some kind of torment games or intend to combine extremely breath restricting or fault prone breathe control gadgets with anything bondage- like I therefore can only speak out a serious warning not to attempt this.)

 Also never use caffeine (coffee, tea , cola etc.) or similarly up- pepping substances in combination with forced breathe control.
 Caffeine hinders the brain from reacting on CO2 with turning down its energy and oxygen need in the desired way; though under this condition restricting the oxygen supply by force instead easily leads to brain damage.

-For people those love the feeling of wearing gasmasks etc. I can only seriously recommend to learn the pranayama of the yoga - it's a great feeling and permits a much higher degree of control over the state of mind.
+For people those love the feeling of wearing gasmasks etc. I can only seriously recommend to learn also the pranayama of the yoga - it's a great feeling and permits a much higher degree of control over the state of mind.

-| Attention: Keep the intensities low! |
+Attention: Keep the intensities low! |

-| In any forms of psychedelics
+In any forms of psychedelics

 one thing is crucial: the dynamic range of the nervous system is